MrHedmad/kerblam-paper/src/main.typ

 #pagebreak(weak: true)
 = Results
-== Landscape of data analysis project templates
-The issue of structuring projects is one universally shared by anyone performing data analysis.
+== The landscape of data analysis project templates The issue of structuring projects is one universally shared by anyone performing data analysis.
 This results in a plethora of different tools, folder hierarchies, accepted practices and customs.